Brands of Contact Lenses

 Can you order contact lenses using an old prescription?

 Although you can order your lenses without a prescription at Feel Good Contacts (we trust that you know what you need), we always recommend that you have a recent/valid prescription (one obtained within the last 2 years).
 A more recent prescription will ensure that you have the correct measurements in the lens to provide you with clear and uninterrupted vision.
-Regular sight tests is also incredibly important for spotting eye diseases and changes in sight early.
+Regular sight tests are also incredibly important for spotting eye diseases and changes in sight early.
+Contact lenses UK – order from Feel Good Contacts for a hassle-free experience.

 Contact lens fitting and assessment